 3) Do not drive.
 Do not even consider it for one second.

-South Boston parking always is challenging because most available spaces are "Resident Only," and there aren't even enough of those for all the residents.
+South Boston parking always is challenging because most available spaces are "Resident Only," and there aren't nearly enough of those for all the residents.

 Many streets will be closed to cars, while parking won't be allowed along others due to both the parade and the 5K road race earlier in the day.